aws-neuron/aws-neuron-sdk/general/devflows/inference/dlc-then-ecs-devflow.rst

 2. Define an Inference Task:
 	Use the instruction on the `DLC Inference on ECS Tutorial <https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/deep-learning-containers-ecs-tutorials-inference.html>`_ to define a task and create a service for the appropriate framework.

-	When creating tasks for inf1 instances on ECS, be aware of the considerations and requirements listed in `Working with inference workloads on Amazon ECS <https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-inference.html>`_.
+	When creating tasks for inferentia instances on ECS, be aware of the considerations and requirements listed in `Working with inference workloads on Amazon ECS <https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-inference.html>`_.

 3. Use the container image created using :ref:`how-to-build-neuron-container` as the ``image`` in your task definition.

-   .. _push_to_ecr_note:
+   .. _inference-push_to_ecr_note:

    .. note::